 How We Test

 Weather station testing is far from an exact science.
-However, we do follow a standard method to test our stations.
+However, we do follow a standard method.

 The typical test lasts about 2-4 weeks, depending on the variability of the weather during the testing period.
 Select stations remain installed past the initial review period, allowing us to provide long-term reviews of these stations.
 For example, our Davis Vantage Vue has been continuously operating since our initial test in September 2016!